We offer FREE ½ hour initial advice appointments.

 For a separating couple, one concern, if not the major concern, will be the effect of separation on any children.
 Jackson Quinn offers specialist, practical advice to parents experiencing these difficulties.
 We can assist in achieving settled and workable arrangements for the benefit of your child.

-- The parents enter into a Parental Responsibility agreement (a formal document, drawn up, that both parents sign)
+• The parents enter into a Parental Responsibility agreement (a formal document that both parents sign)

 • The Court makes a Parental Responsibility Order

 Parental Responsibility for parents is retained even if the parents separate, and regardless of whom the child lives with.
 The Adoption and Children Act 2002 (which finally came into force on 30th December 2005) has also made it possible for step-parents to acquire parental responsibility either by court order or by a Parental Responsibility Agreement.

 At Jackson Quinn we have experts who can draft Parental Responsibility Agreements and if necessary, provide representation before the court in applications for Parental Responsibility Orders or any other orders concerning a child.